Michelle Dockery: Charity work

 On World Humanitarian Day 2014, Oxfam announced Dockery as its first ever Humanitarian Ambassador.
 Dockery is also a patron of Changing Faces, as well as other charities.

 In 2014, Dockery was one of nine British celebrities featured in a short film promoting Stand Up to Cancer UK.

 Personal life

-Dockery began a relationship with John Dineen (1981-2015), from Waterfall, Ireland, in 2013.
+Dockery began a relationship with John Dineen (1981–2015), from Waterfall, Ireland, in 2013.
 Dockery had been introduced to Dineen, then a public relations director at FTI Consulting in London, by Irish actor Allen Leech, who appeared alongside Dockery in Downton Abbey.
-Dineen died on 13 December 2015, aged 34 from a rare form of cancer at the Marymount Hospice in Cork.
+Dineen died on 13 December 2015, aged 34, from a rare form of cancer at the Marymount Hospice in Cork.

 Dockery began a relationship with Jasper Waller-Bridge, brother of Fleabag creator Phoebe Waller-Bridge and composer Isobel Waller-Bridge, in 2019.
 They announced their engagement in January 2022 and married on 22 September 2023.
-In September 2025, at the Downton Abbey: The Grand Finale premiere, Dockery revealed that she and Waller-Bridge are expecting their first child.
+In September 2025, at the Downton Abbey: The Grand Finale premiere, Dockery revealed that she and Waller-Bridge are expecting their first child and in 2026 she gave birth.